Harry Arora

-Harry Singh Arora (born December 16, 1969) is an Indian-born American politician currently serving as a member of the Connecticut House of Representatives from the 151st District, serving since 2020.
+Harry Arora (born December 16, 1969) is an American politician who served as a member of the Connecticut House of Representatives from the 151st District, serving from 2020 to 2023.
 In 2018, Arora ran against incumbent Jim Himes in the race for Connecticut's Fourth District in the United States House of Representatives.
 He was the Republican nominee for Connecticut State Treasurer in the 2022 election.

 Early life and education

-Arora was born December 16, 1969 in New Delhi, India.
+Arora was born December 16, 1969, in New Delhi, India.
 He completed his Bachelor of Engineering at Delhi College of Engineering.
 He came to Austin, Texas, to complete a Master of Business Administration in Finance in 1992.
 Arora has also completed a Master of Public Administration at the Harvard Kennedy School.
 He became a naturalized U.S. citizen in 2004.
+He is of Punjabi descent.